dustinpfister/blog_posts/_posts/express-passport.md

 ## Conclusion

 There is a great detail more to write about on passport.js, as well as the different strategies that can be used to authenticate users.
 It would also be nice to have a more advanced demo that involves user registration, and a database solution of some kind.
 Also I could make a more professional example that involves a session data storage solution other than the built in memory sore of express session, with a more advanced front end as well.
 In the coming days I might just do that and if I get to it I might improve the quality of this post along with it.

+Be sure to check out my [main post on express](/2018/06/12/express/) for more expressjs related content.

 This is my two hundredth blog post here at my [github pages site](https://dustinpfister.github.io), thought I would just throw that in at the end here.